hannibal002/SkyHanni/FEATURES.md

     + Highlight larvas on trees in Wyld Woods while holding a Larva Hook in the hand
     + Customize the color
 + **Odonatas Highlighter**
-    + Highlight the small Odonatas flying around the trees while holding a Empty Odonata Bottle in the hand.
+    + Highlight the small Odonatas flying around the trees while holding an Empty Odonata Bottle in the hand.
     + Customize the color
 + **Agaricus Cap** countdown
     + Counts down the time until Agaricus Cap (Mushroom) changes color from brown to red and is breakable.